coder/coder/docs/templates/open-in-coder.md

 # Open in Coder

-An "Open in Coder" button can be embedded into your git repos or internal wikis to allow developers to quickly launch a new workspace.
+You can embed an "Open in Coder" button into your git repos or internal wikis to let developers quickly launch a new workspace.

 <video autoplay playsinline loop>
   <source src="https://github.com/coder/coder/blob/main/docs/images/templates/open-in-coder.mp4?raw=true" type="video/mp4">